 Anyone wishing to join the club who is not known to any of the current members should contact the secretary who will arrange for that person to attend a regular meeting as a guest of the club and proceed from there.

 Anyone thinking of applying to join the club should not view the above procedure as a daunting process.
 The club's ethos is one of friendship and good humour, but with its numbers and popularity it does need to be properly administered.
 We are genuinely delighted to see new members and give a warm welcome to all.

 We try to make all our normal functions, such as the monthly meetings and trips away, self financing but to cover the general running of the club members pay a subscription every year.
-This is set at the Annual General Meeting (AGM) in September and is currently £20.
+This is set at the Annual General Meeting (AGM) in September and is currently £30.
+Should a person join after February, the subscription is only £15.
 There is also a one-